Fairlight, New South Wales: History

-Fairlight takes its name from Fairlight House built by Henry Gilbert Smith (1802-1886) on land he bought in 1853 from John Parker who had received a land grant in 1837.
-The house was named after Fairlight, East Sussex, a historic village in Hastings, on the south coast of England.
+Fairlight takes its name from Fairlight House built by Henry Gilbert Smith (1802–1886) on land he bought in 1853 from John Parker who had received a land grant in 1837.
+The house was named after Fairlight, East Sussex, a historic village near Hastings, on the south coast of England.

 Fairlight was originally only the area near the beach where Fairlight House once stood, and the suburb at the top of the hill was called Red Hill, due to the pre World War II red gravel surface of Sydney Road.

 Name legacy

 The Port Jackson & Manly Steamship Company had a tradition of naming its ferries after the suburbs of the Northern Beaches.
 A paddle steamer ferry was commissioned in 1878 and named "Fairlight".
-In 1966, the company commissioned a hydrofoil Fairlight, which in turn gave its name to the Fairlight CMI synthesizer.
+In 1966, the company commissioned a hydrofoil Fairlight, which in turn gave its name to the Fairlight CMI synthesiser.
 In 1987 Strider and Black Shadow named the now legendary warez and demogroup Fairlight after this synthesizer company.

 In February 2021 Transport for NSW advised that one of the series 2 Emerald-class ferries to commence service on the Manly ferry service around the middle of 2021, would be named Fairlight after Fairlight Beach.